On this page:

 Students are encouraged to explore internship experiences tailored to their individual needs and interests, in line with their own particular professional goals and talents.
 For School Counseling (Pupil Personnel Services Program) counselor-trainees, K-12 public schools range from urban to suburban to rural.
 For rehabilitation majors, the site supervisor must be a CRC or a CCDCIII for chemical dependency students.
 For students intending to become a Professional Clinical Counselor, the site supervisor must be licensed as an LPCC or PCC with the supervision endorsement.
 Supervision modalities are varied, but always include reviews of audiotapes or videotapes of a variety of counseling sessions.

-All programs at Wright State University are accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+All programs at Wright State University are accredited by the Higher Learning Commission (HLC).
 Additionally, programs offered in the College of Education and Human Services have special accreditations that specifically address standards unique to the given field.
 The following programs are accredited with specialty accreditation by:

 - Clinical Mental Health Counseling